WHAT'S AT STAKE

 County-level sales tax increase devoted to term conservation agreements with landowners

 Chaffee County in Colorado approved a 0.25 percent sales tax increase to fund a number of conservation initiatives, including working lands stewardship.
-A portion of the sales tax proceeds go to keep working lands in production through conservation agreements with landowners and programs that support agricultural sustainability.
+A portion of the sales tax proceeds have been awarded to keep working lands in production through conservation agreements with landowners and programs that support agricultural sustainability.